How to apply

 - Any leaseholders with at least seven years' lease remaining

 Applicants and appellants may well need help from a variety of sources.
 Local people and organisations may offer willing amateur assistance, but professional support may be useful too.

-For help from professional planners, turn to the register of planning consultants1 produced by the Royal Town Planning Institute.
-Fees are usually payable for this service.
+For help from professional planners, turn to the register of planning consultants1 produced by the Royal Town Planning Institute (RTPI).
+Fees are usually payable for consultation services.

 For low-cost or free assistance, contact should be made with the large group of professional planners who offer voluntary assistance to members of the public through the Planning Aid2 network, run by the RTPI.

 Applications for building regulations approval are submitted to a building control body (BCB).

 You can apply directly to your local authority for approval or to an approved inspector.
 An approved inspector will notify the local authority of the work, this is known as giving 'initial notice'.